NunoSempere/nunosempere.github.io/ea/Forecasting/ListOfForecastingProjects.md

 - Pay and support forecasters to make forecasts on existing platforms
 - Get a visible forecasting win for EA/QURI/EpiFor
 - Participate in an OSINT project
-- Suggest questions to Good Judgement Open with an altruistic bent.
-It is not unusual for GJOpen to accept question suggestions.
+- Suggest questions to Good Judgement Open with an altruistic bent
-- Talk with CSET; they seem a little bit confused/lost.
+- Talk with CSET; they seem a little bit confused/lost
-- Recruit people for CSET; they need more forecasters to be able to produce useful policy feedback
+- Recruit people for CSET
 - Forecasting for EA policy advocates
 - Estimate the value of the forecasted variables/questions on Metaculus and GJP
 - On-demand forecasting to research teams